spsufawi/CS498-Sp17/README.md

 # CS498-AML Sp17

-The homework report and code for CS498 Applied Machine Learning
+Homework report and code for CS498 Applied Machine Learning at University of Illinois Urbana-Champaign